Lencof/Vaben-Project/README.md

 Development of this program.

 ## Basic Requirements
-download Python from this site go to this link and download https://www.python.org and download the new version.
+Download Python from this site go to this link and download https://www.python.org and download the new version.

 ## Install